Dental Implants – Edison, NJ

 The Best Choice for Completing Your Smile

 Are you missing one or more teeth?
 Dr. Rosenfeld has a restorative dentistry solution that can help.
 Using dental implants, he provides Edison area patients with an extremely effective, natural-looking tooth replacement option that beats a traditional dental crown, bridge, or partial.
 They can also be used to support and stabilize full dentures.
 Our office utilizes the most current restorative technology to rebuild patients’ smiles with dental implants in Edison, NJ.
-If you are missing a single tooth or a number of teeth due to an accident, decay, or infection, or if you are having a problem with your dentures or partials, we will be happy to advise you of your dental implant options.
+If you are missing a single tooth, all of them, or are having a problem with your dentures or partials, we will be happy to advise you of your dental implant options.
 Contact our office today!

 Why Choose Rosenfeld Dental Associates for Dental Implants?